H.A.P.P.Y Curriculum

 The H.A.P.P.Y curriculum embraces the infectious enthusiasm of young learners who approach each day with excitement and eagerness to explore and achieve.
 We aim to ignite and nurture this natural curiosity by creating a vibrant atmosphere of enthusiasm that fuels their learning and development during these crucial early years of childhood.

-Areas of Learning & Development
+Areas Of Learning And Development

-Communication, Language & Literacy
+Language &

-Physical Development
+Physical

-Social and Emotional Development
+Social and

-Mathematics Development
+Development

-Understanding the World
+the World

-Expressive
+Expressive Arts

 Approach